Vegan london guide

 Amhurst Terrace, Hackney

-Every third Saturday of the month some of London's best vegan food sellers fill up this courtyard and it is a beautiful (and very delicious) sight.
-Expect everything from baked goods, tofish, mac 'n cheese, burgers and burritos.
+Every Saturday some of London's best vegan food sellers fill up this courtyard and it is a beautiful (and very delicious) sight.
+Expect everything from baked goods, tofish, mac 'n cheese, pies, burgers and burritos.
 And expect to leave very very full (and very very poor).

 104 Brick Lane, Shoreditch